Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 In fact, the average driver will be involved in three or four car accidents during their lifetime.²

 The State of Pennsylvania is no exception.
-Recent statistics show that over 80,000 people are injured in a Pennsylvania car accident each year.³
+Recent statistics show that over 80,000 people are killed or injured in a Pennsylvania car accident each year.³

-Pennsylvania law requires drivers involved in the collision to stop immediately at the scene, or as close to it as is reasonably possible.
-Once stopped, it’s up to each driver to determine if anyone, including themselves may be injured.
+Pennsylvania law requires drivers involved in a car accident to stop immediately at the scene, or as close as safely possible.

-Drivers involved in an accident must render “reasonable assistance” to anyone injured in the accident.
+Drivers involved in an accident must render “reasonable assistance” to anyone hurt in the accident.
 That assistance includes driving the injured to a local hospital or arranging transportation for them.